Updated on the 3rd of November 2020

 Our services might look and feel different currently and for the foreseeable future as we have reorganise things to ensure we can help as many pets as possible.

+With a national lockdown from the 5th of November to the 2nd of December, we have once again to adjust our services but we are always open for your pets 24/7 all year round.
 Like every business, we have had to take drastic measures to survive in the current crisis, retain jobs and still be there to help you when things settle.

 We have remained open during the whole pandemic while following clear restrictive guidelines from the government and the RCVS.